telloom/telloom-v2/_project-context/telloom-storyboard.md

   - Initially, users have no roles assigned.
   - After sign-up, prompt users to select their role(s).

-## 2. Role Selection: Listener or Sharer (Listener and Sharer)
+## 2. Role Selection: Listener or Sharer or Executor (Listener and Sharer and Executor)

 ### UI/Design:

 - Role Selection Page:
   - Elements:
-    - Two large buttons for "Listener" and "Sharer."
+    - three large buttons for "Listener" and "Sharer."
     - Explanation of each role.
     - Option to select both roles.
   - Design: Clean layout with clear distinctions between roles.